Topical application of chlorhexidine and the risks of accidental injection

 Neuraxial connectors and ISO 80369-6:2016

-Internationally, safety organisations have tried to reduce the incidence of erroneous injection with education of health personnel, storage, and colouring and labelling of medicines and devices, including the National standard for user-applied labelling of injectable medicines fluids and lines.
+Internationally, safety organisations have tried to reduce the incidence of erroneous injection through education, storage, and labelling of medicines and devices, including the National standard for user-applied labelling of injectable medicines fluids and lines.

-The International Standard ISO 80369-6:2016 Small bore connectors for liquids and gases in healthcare applications – Part 6: Connectors for neuraxial applications was introduced with the aim of reducing the injection of erroneous substances via intrathecal, epidural and other neural routes.
-ISO 80369-6:2016 specifies the design and dimensions of small-bore connectors intended for all neural applications, including neuraxial, peripheral and regional applications.
+The International Standard ISO 80369-6:2016 Small bore connectors for liquids and gases in healthcare applications – Part 6: Connectors for neuraxial applications was introduced with the aim of reducing the erroneous, harmful administration of fluids via intrathecal, epidural and other neural routes and reducing erroneous administration of substances intended for neural routes to other sites.
+ISO 80369-6:2016 specifies the design and dimensions of small-bore connectors for neural applications, including neuraxial, peripheral and regional applications.